cparnot/XgridFUSE/README.markdown

 ### Known limitations and bugs

-* Even though GridEZ normally allows application based on it to remember previously connected servers, Xgrid Fuse will not remember them.
-This is not a problem for local/Bonjour servers that will always show up anyway, but it will be a problem for remote servers, for which you will have to type the address every time you run Xgrid Fuse.
-If somebody can solve threading issues described in the source code before I have a chance to do it, that would be great..
 * There is no apparent way to quit Xgrid FUSE when you change your mind and don't want to initiate any connection.
 It is in fact very easy: Command-Q works as expected, because the menu is not displayed but is actually listening.
 Of course, <code>/bin/kill</code> also works.
-* You cannot open more than one controller at a time.
+* You cannot mount more than one controller at a time.
 * The memory used by Xgrid FUSE will be as big as the files that you upload for your job results, which might be too big in some cases, and will cause Xgrid FUSE to crash.
 Watch out!
 * The Finder will not always display the most recent version of the jobs, tasks and files.
 Move up and down the hierarchy to force refreshes.
 * If you upload the results from a job that is not yet finished, it will only upload the partial results, and will not properly update the content later.
 The only workaround is to eject the Xgrid volume and restart Xgrid FUSE.
+* Xgrid FUSE relies on [GridEZ.framework](http://cmgm.stanford.edu/~cparnot/xgrid-stanford/html/goodies/GridEZ-info.html) for the Xgrid interaction, but does not use the GridEZ feature that normally allows to remember previously connected serversm.
+This is not a problem for local/Bonjour servers that will always show up anyway, but it will be a problem for remote servers, for which you will have to type the address every time you run Xgrid Fuse.
+If somebody can solve threading issues described in the source code before I have a chance to do it, that would be great..

 Credits